 - Universal Technical Institute: This school offers scholarships to students pursuing careers in NASCAR, vehicle mechanics, or collision repair at any of their many locations.

 This list is by no means complete, and not all scholarships have the requirement that students attend a vocational or trade school.
-In fact, many scholarships just require that applicants be enrolled or planning to enroll in an accredited institution; the type of institution is not specified.
+In fact, many scholarships just require that applicants be enrolled or planning to enroll in an accredited institution; the type of institution and the length of the program are not specified.
 This opens you up to a much wider range of scholarships.
-This image elaborates on your options.
 In addition to vocational school-specific scholarships, many states and small, private organizations offer scholarships to students who fulfill specific requirements (for example, children of strawberry farm workers, children of firefighters who died in the line of duty, or students with intellectual disabilities).
 This list is inclusive of location-restricted scholarships and scholarships with specialized eligibility requirements.
-School Soup also provides a scholarship matching service (for free) to students interested in pursuing vocational education.

 How do I get an idea of how much money I will make after graduation?

-It is also important to have a general idea of what your salary might be following graduation.
-This can help you feel more at ease about paying big tuition bills now.
+It is important to have a general idea of what your salary might be following graduation before you shell out for your education.
+Knowing that you'll make a decent starting salary after graduation can help you feel more at ease about paying big tuition bills now.
 Contact the school of your choice for information.
 A lot of schools (especially for-profit schools) give students inaccurate information and overestimate a student’s salary prospects after school.
-To counter this, follow up to see if it can give you names of recent graduates so that you can ask them how easily they found their first jobs.
+To counter this, follow up to see if your school can give you names of recent graduates so that you can ask them how easily they found their first jobs.
 You can also contact current professionals in your prospective career area to learn about their starting salaries, current and prior employment, and education.
 Use the Occupational Outlook Handbook provided online by the Federal Bureau of Labor Statistics to see the average salary and projected job growth for careers that interest you.